+By construction, $\beta'$ and $A$ fellow-travel for a distance of at most $r$, the pair $\beta'$ and $A'$ fellow-travel for a distance of at most $K$, and $A'$ and $h\beta'$ fellow-travel for a distance of at most $r$.
+The same goes for every $h^n$--translate of these pairs.
+Since $R$ was chosen to be large compared to $K$ and $r$, it now follows, for instance by \cite[Lem.~4.3]{hagenwise:cubulating:irreducible}, that $\gamma$ is a $q$--quasigeodesic, where $q$ depends only on $K$, the bound on the lengths of the unnamed segments making up $\gamma_0$.
+In particular, $\gamma$ is an axis for $h$.

+Furthermore, all of $h^nA$, $h^n\beta'$, and $h^nA'$ are $M'$--Morse.
+By the choice of $R$, it now follows from the Morse-local-to-global property that $\gamma$ is an $M$--Morse quasigeodesic.
+However, $\gamma$ contains an initial subsegment of $\beta$ of length $R$, so $\gamma$ cannot be $M$--Morse.
+By the choice of $M$, we see that $\gamma$ cannot be $D$--strongly contracting. \end{proof}

 \begin{theorem} Let $S$ be a non-hyperbolic geodesic space with the property that for each $M$ there exists $D$ such that every $M$--Morse geodesic in $S$ is $D$--strongly contracting.
-Suppose that $S$ contains a biinfinite strongly contracting geodesic.
+Suppose that $S$ contains a biinfinite Morse geodesic.
 For every group $\Gamma<\isom S$ acting coboundedly on $S$, the space $\widetilde{\QM}(\Gamma)$ is infinite-dimensional. \end{theorem}